 Notification of any violation of this policy and resulting disciplinary action shall be as provided herein, or as otherwise provided by the Pupil Fair Dismissal Act or other applicable law.
 The teacher, principal or other school district official may provide additional notification as deemed appropriate.

-It is the policy of the school district that complete and accurate student discipline records be maintained.
-The collection, dissemination, and maintenance, and of student discipline records shall be consistent with applicable school district policies and federal and state law, including the Minnesota Government Data Practices Act, Minn.
+The policy of the school district is that complete and accurate student discipline records be maintained.
+The collection, dissemination, and maintenance of student discipline records shall be consistent with applicable school district policies and federal and state law, including the Minnesota Government Data Practices Act, Minn.
 Stat.
-Chapter 13.
+Ch.
+13.

-Students who are currently identified as disabled under IDEA or Section 504 will be subject to the provisions of this policy providing that their violations are not a direct result of their disabling condition unless an educational program has specified a necessary modification.
+Students who are currently identified as eligible under the IDEA or Section 504 will be subject to the provisions of this policy, unless the student’s IEP or 504 plan specifies a necessary modification.

-When a student who has an IEP is excluded or expelled for misbehavior that is not a manifestation of the student’s disabling condition, the school district shall provide special education and related services after a period of suspension, if suspension is imposed.
-The school district shall initiate a review of the student’s individual education plan within ten (10) days of the commencement of an expulsion, exclusion, or a suspension of ten (10) days or more.
+When a student who has an IEP is excluded or expelled for misbehavior that is not a manifestation of the student’s disability, the school district shall continue to provide special education and related services during the period of expulsion or exclusion.

 The school district will notify students and parents of the existence and contents of this policy in such manner as it deems appropriate.
 Copies of this discipline policy shall be made available to all students and parents at the commencement of each school year and to all new students and parents upon enrollment.
 This policy shall also be available upon request in each principal’s office.